Sébastien El Chato

 Jean-Sébastien Abaldonato better known as Sébastien El Chato (born in Marseille, France, on 5 April 1961) is a French singer and guitar player of Romani origin.
 He is based in Paris and has had a long string of albums since 1976.

-Born to a French gypsy family of Andalusian descent, he started singing at a very young age of 5 in Marseille.
+Born to a French gypsy family of Andalusian descent, he started singing at the age of 5 in Marseille.
 He had his first studio recording in Spain appearing with Manolo Escobar and at age 8 was introduced by Dalida to the French public.
-1978 his fame was established through a number of gitane songs and throughout the 1980s appeared on French television with his interpretations.
-In 1987, his album Je l’aime had great commercial success followed by Imagine, Garde la and Le cœur d’une mère.
-His compilation album Best of Gipsy was marketed internationally finding good sales in Spain, Portugal and Latin America (Argentina, Mexico, Colombia etc.).
+He released a number of gitane songs in 1978, and throughout the 1980s appeared on French television with his interpretations.
+In 1987, his album Je l'aime had great commercial success followed by Imagine, Garde la and Le cœur d'une mère.

-Sébastien El Chato also took part in French musical comedy adaptations, very notably in 2001 as Count Capulet in Roméo et Juliette, de la haine à l'amour, by metteur en scène Gérard Presgurvic.
-He was renowned for his interpretation "Avoir une fille".
+El Chato also took part in French musical comedy adaptations, appearing in 2001 as Count Capulet in Roméo et Juliette, de la haine à l'amour, by metteur en scène Gérard Presgurvic.
 In 2004, he also appeared in another French musical Les enfants du soleil written by Didier Barbelivien and mise en scène by Alexandre Arcady.

-In 2011 he released a major album Gipsy Rumbas and in 2013 Venga Venga (Best of 3 CD collection).
+In 2011 he released the album Gipsy Rumbas, and in 2013 Venga Venga.
 Both have appeared on SNEP, the official French Albums Chart.